rdforrest/LoRa-TX-RX-Test-458MHz/README.md

 Hardware:
 Nanos for TX and RX.

-May 2022 Update.
+July 2024 Update.
 Still works well and being actively used in several model subs.
+Some small mods in latest versions (4.2 & 2.9) to reduce latency.
+Watch out for small switch-mode power supplies which can give servo pulses when a large number of servos are used.
+Use linear voltage regulators here.